-The percussionist, composer, arranger, musical director Leopoldo Francisco Fleming Burguillo, known as Leopoldo Fleming, is a significant artist in the New York and international music scenes, but he is perhaps best-known known as an accompanist with the singers, songwriters Miriam Makeba, and Nina Simone.
+The percussionist, composer, arranger, musical director Leopoldo Fleming Burguillo, a.k.a.
+Leopoldo Fleming, is a significant artist in the New York and international music scene, but is arguably best known as an accompanist with the singers and songwriters, Miriam Makeba, and Nina Simone.

 He was born on September 16, 1939, in Puerto de Tierra, San Juan, Puerto Rico.
 His father, Leopoldo Leander Fleming, and his mother migrated from the neighboring island of Saint Thomas.

-In 1947, when Leopoldo was eight, his parents separated.
-Shortly after that, his father took him and his younger brother (Johnny) to Saint Thomas, where they remained for four years.
+In 1947, when Leopoldo was eight, his parent separated.
+Shortly after that, his father took him and his younger brother to Saint Thomas, where they remained for four years.
 In 1951 the family moved to New York and settled on 117th Street in Spanish Harlem.

 Fleming showed signs of musical talent at an early age.
-Also, he drew inspiration from his father, who played the double bass, the guitar, the Cuban tres and performed with Mon Rivera, Soneros de Oriente, Son de la Loma, and the band Alfarona X among others.
+Also, he drew inspiration from his father, who played the double bass, the guitar, the Cuban tres and performed with Mon Rivera, Sonorous de Oriente, Son de la Loma, and Alfarona X, among others.

-At fifteen, Fleming began his career as a professional musician by playing percussion for Katherine Dunham’s dance school then he joined (saxophonist) Red Dixon and (trombonist) Jesse DeVore’s big-band, whose diverse repertoire included jazz, mambo, and calypso.
+At fifteen, Fleming began his career as a professional musician by playing percussion for Katherine Dunham’s dance school then he joined saxophonist Red Dixon and trombonist Jesse Devore’s big-band, whose repertoire included jazz, mambo and calypso.

-Fleming’s big break came in 1965 when he received a telephone call from the South African trumpet player and husband of Miriam Makeba, who invited Fleming to participate in a rehearsal.
+Fleming’s break came in 1965 when he received a telephone call from the South African trumpet player and then husband of Miriam Makeba, who invited him to participate in a rehearsal.
 At the time, Fleming was playing with Joe Panama’s band but wisely, he seized the moment.
-Also, it’s worth noting there was more to Fleming’s acceptance than meets the eye.
-His uncle was a staunch Afrocentrist.
-Also, his mother instilled in him, “Never forget, above all, you are African,” and he credits his Congolese great-grandmother’s spirit for helping him to play the drums.
+It is worth noting there was more to Fleming’s acceptance than meets the eye.
+His uncle was an Afrocentrist and his mother instilled in him, “Never forget, above all, you are African,” and he credits his Congolese great-grandmother’s spirit for helping him play the drums.

-According to Pizarro, “Fleming joined Miriam Makeba’s band just when she was starting her meteoric rise to worldwide stardom.
-Besides her extraordinary gifts as a singer, another factor that contributed to Miriam positioning herself as the premier African star on a world scale, was her militant opposition to the racist apartheid system in South Africa, support of struggles for civil rights by African-Americans, and solidarity with the struggles of independence and decolonization in Africa.”
+According to Pizarro, “Fleming joined Miriam Makeba’s band when she started her meteoric rise to worldwide stardom.
+Besides her extraordinary gifts as a singer, another factor that contributed to Miriam’s positioning herself as the premier African star on a world scale was her militant opposition to the racist apartheid system in South Africa, support of struggles for civil rights by African-Americans, and solidarity with the struggles of independence and decolonization in Africa.”

-Arguably, the most popular version of Pata Pata appears on the album, Miriam Makeba – Pata Pata – The Hit Sound of Miriam Makeba (Reprise Records, RS 6274).
-The arranger was Jerry Ragovoy and the rhythm was Fleming’s contribution.
+Arguably, the most popular version of Pata Pata appears on the album Miriam Makeba – Pata Pata – The Hit Sound of Miriam Makeba (Reprise Records, RS 6274).
+The arranger was Jerry Ragovoy, and the rhythm was Fleming’s contribution.
 According to Pizarro, “He told us the rhythm he contributed to ‘Pata Pata’ was adapted from a rhythm he learned while he was visiting Brazzaville in the Republic of the Congo, specifically the neighborhood of Poto Poto.”
-The catchy rhythm is a variation of a Congolese rumba known as “Boucher.”
+The catchy rhythm is a variation of a Congolese rumba called “Boucher.”
 Makeba often introduced Fleming as “the man who can play almost anything and keeps us all together, the African via Puerto Rico.”

-Working with Makeba allowed Fleming to travel the world.
-Also, to obtain a passport from the ill-fated Nigerian President, Idi Amin who gifted him a passport.
-Thanks to the passport, he was able to travel and perform in Cuba, East Berlin, and the Ivory Coast among other foreign locales.
+Working with Makeba Working with Makeba allowed Fleming to travel the world.
+Also, to obtain a passport from the ill-fated Nigerian President, Idi Amin, who gifted him a passport.
+Thanks to the passport, he could travel and perform in Cuba, East Berlin, and the Ivory Coast, among other foreign locales.

 As a sideman, Leopoldo joined Jose Carlos Schwarz (known as Ze Carlos), one of the creators of the “music of intervention,” which was fundamental to the liberation of former Portuguese colonies in Africa and considered one of the most significant pioneers of contemporary popular music in Guinea-Bissau.
 The album is called Diju di Galinha.

-Leopoldo’s contributions to Jazz, African and Afro-Caribbean music are significant, invaluable, and more often than not, unheralded.
-If you’re not familiar with his music see the Recommended Listening list below.
+Leopoldo’s contributions to Jazz, African, and Afro-Caribbean music are significant, invaluable, and, regrettably unheralded.
+To familiarize yourself with Leopoldo’s music, view the Recommended Listening list below.

-Fleming’s son, Lenard (Lenny) Vaughn Fleming learned percussion from his father.
+Fleming’s son, Lenard (Lenny) Vaughn Fleming, learned percussion from his father.
 Also, he studied the saxophone in high school and was a member of the District 8 All-Star Band and Energy Source.
-Later, he relocated to St. Thomas and was a member of the Starlites and Deep Unda Kova.
+Later, he relocated to St. Thomas and was a Starlites and Deep Unda Kova member.
 In St. Croix, Lenny was the arranger and musical director for the Code 9 band and a producer and engineer for Mountain Sounds & Video Productions.
-In Florida, he performed with various tropical steel and reggae, and soca artists.
+In Florida, he performed with various tropical steel, reggae, and soca artists.
 He is also a minister and a social worker who resides in New York.